jsrn/jsrn.github.io/uses.md

 - A5 dotted notebook.
 Zippered [Galen Leather cover](https://www.galenleather.com/collections/zippered-leather-portfolio), which keeps the outside beautiful and the while the inside nice and disposable.
 This is mostly for work stuff.
 - 3.5" by 5.5" notebooks in another Galen wrap.
 This is for general purpose notes and journaling.
 Journals get kept, notes get recycled.
 - Pens, in descending order of preference:
-  - LAMY Safari, currently with a teal Diamine ink.
+  - LAMY Safari, currently maining teal Diamine ink.
+  - Pilot Explorer.
   - Kaweco Sport Brass.
   - A black fineliner or gel ink pen.
 I'm not picky about the brand, so long as it doesn't scratch too much.
   - One of the approximately ten billion random ballpoints I've accumulated over the years.

 ## Software I use a lot

-- [RubyMine](https://www.jetbrains.com/ruby/) for serious Ruby work.
-[Visual Studio Code](https://code.visualstudio.com/) for all other text and code editing.
-I try to get into neovim once a year or so.
-It sticks a little more each time.
+- [neovim](https://neovim.io/) for most code and text editing.
+After several swings at getting into it, it seems to be sticking this year.
+- [RubyMine](https://www.jetbrains.com/ruby/) and [Visual Studio Code](https://code.visualstudio.com/) when I hit a hurdle in neovim and I'm in too much of a hurry to figure it out.
 - [Obsidian](https://obsidian.md/) for the majority of my note-taking and journaling.
 For all its wonderful features, it's essentially a layer on top of a soup of version controlled markdown files.
 As with this website, it's important to me that so much of my important data isn't locked in to a particular vendor or platform.
 - [Todoist](https://todoist.com) for holding chaos at bay.
 - [NetNewsWire](https://netnewswire.com/) and [Feedbin](https://feedbin.com/) for subscribing to RSS feeds.
 It's pretty much entirely replaced my habit of scrolling through Twitter and I'm happier for it.